 The treatment approach depends on what's causing your entropion.
 Nonsurgical treatments are available to relieve symptoms and protect your eye from damage.

 When active inflammation or infection causes entropion (spastic entropion), your eyelid may return to its normal alignment as you treat the inflamed or infected eye.
-But entropion may persist even after the other condition has been treated.
+But if tissue scarring has occurred, entropion may persist even after the other condition has been treated.

 Stitches that turn the eyelid outward.
 This procedure can be done in your doctor's office with local anesthesia.
 After numbing the eyelid, your doctor places several stitches in specific locations along the affected eyelid.